Back

 Integrated secure messaging

-Communication must happen in a secure, GDPR-compliant channel — never via personal WhatsApp or Gmail.
+Communication must happen in a secure, compliant channel — never via personal WhatsApp or Gmail.
 Integrated messaging centralizes all exchanges within the patient record.

 Calendar management and reminders